jaxxstorm/devops-resources/README.md

 * [Keywhiz](http://square.github.io/keywhiz/) - A method of storing secrets such as private keys and passwords securely.
 Written in JAVA
 * [Certstrap](https://github.com/square/certstrap) - Bootstrap certs and cert requests with ease
 * [Anthracite](https://github.com/Dieterbe/anthracite) - A fully featured change management app/logger with a nice API
+* [Dashiell](http://dashiell.io/) - A websocket and NodeJS frontend for osquery and cfacter

 ## Slide Decks